-Granary Arts Creative in Residence, Micol Hebron, invites you to participate in a project titled 1 IMAGE 1 MINUTE.
+Granary Arts Fellow, Micol Hebron, invites you to participate in a project titled 1 IMAGE 1 MINUTE.
 The project will bring together people from the Sanpete Valley and Utah community in a unique and collaborative live event.
 For this event we are inviting 60 community members to select and discuss – for exactly and only 1 minute – a photographic image that is significant to them in some way.
 It can be a personal image, a historical image, a viral image from the internet – anything! – as long as it is a photographic image.
 You will give a one minute presentation about why you find this image compelling.
 Your presentation can take whatever form you like – prose, spoken word, poem, performance.
 We hope you will join us!

 RSVP to Participate: Thursday, January 10